kholo-src/obschatbot/README.md

 #### Twitch IRC (mandatory)
 "Nickname" is the bot's username (existing Twitch account).
-"Password" is the bot's OAuth generated password for Twitch (https://twitchapps.com/tmi/ - you must be logged in with your bot account if different from yours to confirm this step)
+"Password" is the bot's OAuth generated password for Twitch (https://twitchapps.com/tmi/ - you must be logged in with your bot account if different from yours to confirm this step - Free)
 "Channel" is your Twitch streaming channel name.

 #### Services (optional)